Tez2213/Bidzy/README.md

    ```

 5. **Open the Application:**
    Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
-For the optimal user experience, please view the site on a laptop.

 ## 📁 Project Structure